BleuBleu/FamiStudio/Docs/docs/basics.md

 * **T+Click**: Adds an orphan stop note.
 * **Shift+S**: Toggles snapping.

-When QWERTY keyboard input is active, some of the keys will be overriden to support piano input.
+When QWERTY keyboard input is active, some of the keys will be overridden to support piano input.
 This is default layout for an en-US keyboard.
 The [Configuration Dialog](config.md) allows re-mapping the keys for other types of keyboards.

 ![](images/QWERTY.png#center)